Bishop of Llandaff: Brief history

 In 1534, the church in England and Wales broke allegiance with the Roman Catholic Church and established the Church of England.
 After a brief restoration with the Holy See during the reign of Queen Mary I, the Welsh dioceses remained part of the Anglican Province of Canterbury from the reign of Queen Elizabeth I until the early 20th century.
 Following the passing of the Welsh Church Act 1914, the church in Wales and Monmouthshire was disestablished and the independent Church in Wales was created on 31 March 1920.
 The bishopric and diocese of Llandaff now constitute part of the Church in Wales within the wider Anglican Communion.

 In 1924, the Dahlia 'Bishop of Llandaff' was named after Joshua Pritchard Hughes, who was bishop from 1905 to 1931.

 A long-serving recent bishop of Llandaff was Barry Morgan; when elected as bishop in 1999 his official signature was Barry Landav, but once elected Archbishop of Wales in 2003 his archiepiscopal signature Barry Cambrensis took precedence.
 He was supported by David Wilbourne, assistant bishop of Llandaff from 2009 to 2017.

 Following June Osborne's retirement, on 19 January 2023, it was announced that Mary Stallard, Assistant Bishop of Bangor, had been elected that day by the Electoral College of the Church in Wales at Llandaff Cathedral to become the next diocesan Bishop of Llandaff.
-She will legally take up her See as of the Sacred Synod to confirm her election; this is scheduled for April 2023.
+She legally took up her See as of the Sacred Synod to confirm her election; which occurred on 19 April 2023 at Holy Trinity, Llandudno.